zhihanyang2022/dior/README.md

 # DIOR

-This is a PyTorch implementation of two ways of achieving differentiable reparameterization of orthogonal matrices.
+This is a PyTorch implementation of two ways of achieving differentiable reparameterization of matrices with orthogonal columns.

 I developed this small side project while trying to implement Orthogonal and Householder Sylvester ﬂows.